oughtinc/primer/chapters/verifiers/checking-answers.md

 ```
 {% endcode %}

-The interesting bit here is that we don't just want a boolean Yes/No answer from the model, but that we want the probability of the "Yes" answer to the correctness question.
-This way, we get a more graded signal that we can use, e.g. to only show or use model responses when they exceed a threshold.
+The interesting bit here is that we don’t just want a boolean Yes/No answer from the model, but that we want the probability of the “Yes” answer to the correctness question.
+This way, we get a more graded signal that we can use, e.g., to only show or use model responses when they exceed a threshold.

 ## Sanity checks

-Let's test it:
+Let’s test it:

 {% code overflow="wrap" %}
 ```shell